Willy Wonka & the Chocolate Factory: Title change

 Different explanations have been given for the title change to Willy Wonka & the Chocolate Factory.
 In the United States during the 1960s, the term "Mister Charlie" had been used as a pejorative expression in the African-American community for a "white man in power" (historically plantation slave owners) and press reports claimed the change was due to "pressure from black groups".
 During the same period, U.S. soldiers in the Vietnam War used the derisive term "Charlie" for the Viet Cong, originating from the acronym VC using the callsign "Victor Charlie".
 The studio publicity stated that the title "was changed to put emphasis on the eccentric central character of Willy Wonka".
 However, Wolper said he changed the title to make the product placement for the Wonka Bar have a closer association.
 Stuart confirmed the matter was brought to his attention by some African-American actors and he also claimed to have changed the title, saying, "If people say, 'I saw Willy Wonka,' people would know what they were talking about.
 If they say, 'I saw Charlie,' it doesn't mean anything".

 The book was also in the midst of a controversy when the film was announced.
-Protest groups including the NAACP had taken issue with the original Oompa-Loompas depicted as African pygmies and compared them to slavery.
+Protest groups including the NAACP had taken issue with the original Oompa-Loompas depicted as African Pygmies and compared them to slavery.
 Stuart addressed the concerns for the film and suggested making them the distinctive green-and-orange characters.

 Costume

 Gene Wilder wanted specific changes to Wonka's costume, including what type of trousers the character should wear, "the color and cut" of his jacket and the placement of pockets.
-Wilder's attention to detail also requested, "The hat is terrific, but making it 2 in shorter would make it more special".
+Wilder also requested making Wonka's hat smaller, saying "The hat is terrific, but making it 2 in shorter would make it more special".